Here are my highly subjective thoughts about Brel’s best (and worst) albums!

 Worst song: ‘Les Bles’

-This album sounds like it was leftover from the previous album and doesn’t really fit with the quality of the other songs on this release.
+This song sounds like it was leftover from the previous album and doesn’t really fit with the quality of the other songs on this release.

 5 – Jacques Brel – ’67 (1967)